 This program is for MAcc students who have a serious interest in understanding Costa Rican and Latin American culture, markets, and the business environment.
 Admission will be selective.
 Minimum GPA is 3.0, though exceptions will be considered after submission of a petition.

 Alee Phillips, Director of the Masters of Accounting program, will lead the program again this year.

 Scholarships may be available for study abroad programs.
 Consult the Center for Global Business Studies website for more information on study abroad scholarships for business students.

 All U.S. citizens must have a passport to enter Costa Rica; no tourist visa is required.
 It’s recommended that the passport is valid for six months beyond the arrival.

 June 2021: Passport processing times for U.S. passports are currently 18 weeks for routine service and 12 weeks for expedited service.
 Students who don't have a valid passport should apply for one immediately.
-Read more information about applying for a U.S. passport.
+For more information see, How to Apply for A Passport.

 Non U.S. citizens are responsible for understanding their entry requirements.
-Read more about visas and entry requirements on the website of the Embassy of Costa Rica in Washington D.C.
+Read more about visas and entry requirements through the Embassy of Costa Rica in Washington D.C.
 Most students will meet the visa waiver requirement of having a visa issued from the U.S., but also must meet the requirement of having a valid passport for six months beyond the arrival.
 Please carefully read the information on the website.